 When a Java application has errors, it is often useful to be able to perform a thread dump to find out exactly what is happening in the JVM.
 A thread dump will show you which Java methods and lines are currently being executed giving you a good place to start looking for problems.

-You can view and generate a thread dump from the UI without needing shell access.
+You can view and generate a thread dump from the Threads tab in the Maintenance screen.

-Select the System → Maintenance → Threads tab to view the following information:
+Select System -> Maintenance -> Threads tab to view the following summary thread information: